mobretreat/mobretreat-oldcontent/Day of mob retreat.md

-A DAY OF MOB RETREAT
+DAY OF MOB RETREAT
 ===================

-Participants are split in Mobs with size of 5 +- 1.
+Day of mob reatreat is a full day of practicing collaborative software development as a mob in groups of 5 +- 1 people sharing the same code.
+Practicing different styles of collaboration is complemented by retrospectives and reflection.

 Schedule
 -------------